There are various types of brushes and stroke techniques that artists use to create different effects with acrylic paint!

 Typically, you use a round brush for small strokes and filling in smaller areas.
 Round brushes come in several different sizes and most brush brands label them with a number.
 The smaller the number, the smaller the brush.

 Use a size 0 brush to paint tiny strokes.
 There are brushes that are smaller than size 0!
-You may see them labeled with a number like 5/0.
-In my tutorials, I usually refer to it as a “tiny detail brush”.
+You may see them labeled with a number like 5/0, 10/0, etc.

 Use a larger number if you are filling in a medium to larger area (such as a silhouette).
 Or, use it to create medium rounded “free-style looking” strokes.